alexamies/chinesenotes.com/FRAMEWORK.md

-# Use of Chinese Notes as a Frameowork for other Corpora
+# Use of Chinese Notes as a Framework for other Corpora
 This page introduces the framework use by Chinese Notes, discussing how it can be used to generate web sites for other corpora.
 The detailed instructions for setting up the framework are in [README.md](README.md).

-The Chinese Notes template system uses Go HTML templates that can be used with a new style that would be unique to your corpus with its own logo, colors, style, etc. The Chinese - English dictionary can be added and / or subtracted from, or left out as needed.
+The Chinese Notes template system uses [Go HTML templates](https://golang.org/pkg/html/template/) that can be used with a new style that would be unique to your corpus with its own logo, colors, style, etc. The Chinese - English dictionary can be added and / or subtracted from, or left out as needed.
 The software is open source, so other developers can modify